 • Missing or bent nails

-There are many factors that go into the average cost of refinishing or resurfacing floors including the square footage, the shape of the floor, the type of wood and local labor costs.
-In general, though, refinishing runs $3 to $8 per square foot; the national average range for a job costs $1,075 to $2,520, according to HomeAdvisor.
-A simple recoating will cost much less: $1 to $2 per square foot, according to FlooringStores, an online specialist.
+There are many factors that go into the average cost of refinishing or resurfacing floors: the square footage, the shape of the floor, the type of wood and local labor costs.

-Not surprisingly, resurfacing will cost more than refinishing, since you’ll have the repair and replacement expenses in addition.
+Not surprisingly, resurfacing will cost more than refinishing, since you’ll have the repair and replacement expenses in addition to the refinishing charges.
 How much more can vary tremendously, depending on the nature and extent of the damage.
-In general, though, hardwood floor repair costs typically run from $450 to $1,500, estimates HomeAdvisor.
+In general, though, hardwood floor repair alone costs typically run from $478 to $1,624, estimates HomeAdvisor.

-Even so, that’s a lot less than the cost to replace a hardwood floor entirely, which averages anywhere from $2,500 to $6,800.
+Even so, that’s a lot less than the cost to replace a hardwood floor entirely, which averages anywhere from $2,500 to $6,800, HomeAdvisor notes, or $14 to $32 per square foot on average — double to triple the cost of repair, according to Fixr.com.

 If your floor is merely scratched and scuffed, you’re better off refinishing than resurfacing it.
 That’ll restore its original shine, and it’s less invasive.
 Instead of removing the old flooring materials entirely, refinishing involves removing only the top layer of your existing flooring (including the finish), and then replacing it with a new layer.